MSAT Clinical Settings and Education

 The following are examples, as the particulars of any student’s placement will vary.

 |Year 2||Clinical||Class||Clinical||Class||Class||Clinical||Varies by placement|

 Clinical education in the UTA MSAT program is comprehensive: while working under the supervision of their Clinical Preceptor, students will gain experience working with athletes and patients within several different clinical settings.
-A special emphasis will be placed on ensuring that every student’s clinical education experiences include each the following:
+A special emphasis will be placed on ensuring that every student’s clinical education experiences includes each the following:

 - Team sports

 - Male sports